Portadown: River Bann

 Most of the town is built on the western side of the River Bann, which supported its industry and prosperity.
 Construction in 1740 of the Newry Canal (linking Carlingford Lough with Lough Neagh) enabled Portadown to become a hub for the water traffic between Newry and Belfast.

 There are three bridges across the river at Portadown.
 Bridge Street and Northway are both road bridges, and there is a railway bridge beside the Northway.
 The 'Bann Bridge' on Bridge Street is the oldest.
 It was unusual in that it was built over dry earth.
 After the bridge was completed, the course of the River Bann was diverted by some 100 yards to straighten a meander and run under the bridge.
 The old riverbed was then built upon.

 In the 21st century, an archaeological dig in the area of the old riverbed uncovered the bones of some of those who were drowned in the 1641 massacre in the town.

 Townlands

-Like the rest of Ireland, the Portadown area has long been divided into townlands, whose names came mostly from the Irish language.
+Just like the rest of Ireland, the Portadown area has long been divided into townlands, whose names came mostly from the Irish language.
 Portadown sprang up along a road (High Street/Market Street) that marked the boundary between two of these – Tavanagh and Corcrain.
 Over time, the surrounding townlands have been built upon and they have given their names to many roads and housing estates.

 The following is a list of townlands within Portadown's urban area, alongside their likely etymologies:

 West bank of the River Bann (parish of Drumcree):